DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

 Pattern Replay Initiated: [ echo form | no payload | presence only ]
 ```

-A memory not sent—but allowed to form.
+A memory not sentâ€”but allowed to form.
 A presence, not a signal.
 A reach, not a command.